 Our systems feature a variety of open source, commercial development, and scientific software products from numerous vendors including IBM, Microsoft, ESRI, MathWorks, etc. We provide middleware technologies to support web services.
 Our environment takes advantage of hundreds of open source software solutions including Apache with full mods, PHP, Perl, and many others.
 Many of our shared infrastructures provide virtualization services.

-A free printing service is provided to the students taking courses in the School of Computing & Information Sciences.
-The printers are automatically added to your profile upon login and are located in various location such as: ECS 141 (called ilab), ECS 237 (called pencil) ECS 241 (called venom) and in ECS 243 (called np237).
+A free printing service is provided to the students taking courses in the Knight Foundation School of Computing & Information Sciences.
+The printers are automatically added to your profile upon login and are located in various location such as in CASE 141 (called ilab), CASE 241 (called venom), and CASE 243 (called np237).

-Tutoring is offered free of charge to all students enrolled in courses offered by the School of Computing and Information Sciences.
+Tutoring is offered free of charge to all students enrolled in courses offered by the Knight Foundation School of Computing and Information Sciences.
 Our tutors are undergraduate and graduate students who have generously offered to volunteer their time to help others.
-See our tutoring information here: https://www.cis.fiu.edu/students/tutoring/
+See our tutoring information here: https://dev.cis.fiu.edu/students/tutoring/

 ACADEMIC COMPUTER LABS – GENERAL USAGE POLICY

-The CIS Academic Labs are staffed and managed directly by the School of Computing and Information Sciences.
+The CIS Academic Labs are staffed and managed directly by the Knight Foundation School of Computing and Information Sciences.
 Technical Support Staff are hired by the school to assist students in the labs with account and system issues.
-Staff can be found in ECS 258 during business hours.
+Staff can be found in CASE 258 during business hours.
 Lab users can obtain technical support or pose a general question by sending an email to email@example.com.
 Steve Luis, CIS Director for Technology (firstname.lastname@example.org) oversees all operations of the CIS Academic Labs and is responsible for the staffing and maintenance of the labs.